carpentries-incubator/python-text-analysis/_episodes/10-finetuning-transformers.md

 1. A task, so we can find a model and LLM pipeline to finetune.
 2. A dataset for our task, properly formatted in a way BERT can interpret.
 3. A tokenizer and helpers to preprocess our data in a way BERT expects.
+3. A model that has been pretrained on millions of documents for us.
+We will only fine-tune this model, not recreate it from scratch.
 4. A trainer to fine-tune our model to perform our task.
 5. A set of metrics so that we can evaluate how well our model performs.